 On the eve of 9/11, American professional sports leagues were moving through their standard calendars.
 New York City had just hosted the most-watched women’s tennis final in U.S. Open history, with Venus Williams defeating her sister Serena.
-Major League Baseball, Major League Soccer and NASCAR, well into their seasons, were moving toward championships.
-National Football League teams had played the first games in their regular season.
+Major League Baseball, Major League Soccer and NASCAR were moving toward championships.
+National Football League teams had played their first games of the season.

 And then, the normal rhythm of sports was broken.
 Stadiums sat empty.
 Teams could not fly.
-With most major sporting events canceled in the immediate aftermath of the terrorist attacks, team and league officials, athletes, coaches and fans wondered when and how play should resume.
+Most major sporting events were canceled in the immediate aftermath of the attacks.
+Teams, athletes, coaches and fans wondered when and how play should resume.

-“Comeback Season: Sports After 9/11,” a special exhibition at the 9/11 Memorial Museum, will explore how sports and athletes helped to unite the country, console a grieving nation and gave us a reason to cheer again following the 2001 attacks.
+“Comeback Season: Sports After 9/11,” a special exhibition at the 9/11 Memorial Museum, explores how sports and athletes helped to unite the country, consoled a grieving nation and gave us a reason to cheer again following the 2001 attacks.

-"Comeback Season: Sports After 9/11" was made possible in part by support from the Anheuser-Busch Foundation and the New York Mets/Jeff Wilpon.
+Presentation of "Comeback Season: Sports After 9/11" has been made possible in part through the support of the Anheuser-Busch Foundation, Major League Baseball and the New York Mets/Jeff Wilpon.